← Back to 後漢書

 []

-He said he could not face the throne until he avenged his father.
+He stated: 'In former times my late father gave his body for the state; I as son and minister could not remove the remnant and avenge the wrong—what face have I to attend audience on an enlightened lord!'
 He joined Ma Teng, Han Sui, Liu Fan, and Ma Yu against Li Jue and Guo Si.
 Note [1]: They lost the battle below Changping; Zhong Shao died.
 Han Sui withdrew to Liangzhou.

 112